BoKwokProjectA/Production-Grade-Python-GenAI-Business-Risk-Prediction-Platform-with-LLM-FastAPI-CI-CD-AI-Agent/README.md

 - Built upon the 1st/2nd place winning solution concept of a Kaggle Challenge
 - Transformed a Kaggle / notebook-based workflow into a production-oriented backend system
-- Deployed a working FastAPI API on Google Cloud Run with Docker
+- Deployed a working FastAPI API with Docker on Azure Container Apps, with the previous Google Cloud Run deployment retained as backup.
+- Added Azure Container Apps as the primary live deployment while keeping the existing Google Cloud Run deployment intact as backup / rollback evidence.
+- Deployed the Dockerized FastAPI API to Azure Container Apps in UK South using Azure Container Registry, managed identity-based ACR image pull, Log Analytics and scale-to-zero cost controls.
 - Added a GitHub Actions CI/CD pipeline with Ruff linting, Black formatting checks, pytest endpoint tests, Docker image build smoke testing, and automated Google Cloud Run source deployment with a live post-deployment check.
 - Integrated a two-model production inference backend using ConvNeXt + EVA-02
 - Added real image upload support for risk prediction